On the relationship between MESP and 0/1 D-Opt and their upper bounds: Transferring and comparing upper bounds for MESP and 0/1 D-Opt

 \begin{proof} By the definition of $\mathcal{D}$, we have $A:=\Phi(I_n-\frac{1}{\lambda_{\max}}\Lambda)^{\scriptscriptstyle 1/2}$ and $B:=\frac{1}{\sqrt{\lambda_{\max}}}\Lambda^{\scriptscriptstyle 1/2}$.
 Let $\hat{x}$ be a feasible solution to $\NLPId$ with finite objective value.
 Then, from Lemma \ref{lem:nlp-natural-equiv-every-x}, we have

-where in the left-hand side, we have the objective value of $\NLPId$ at the solution $\hat{x}$, and in the right-hand side, we have the objective value of \ref{natural_bound} at the corresponding feasible solution $\mathbf{e}-\hat{x}$, added to $s\log\lambda_{\max}$\,.
+where on the left-hand side, we have the objective value of $\NLPId$ at $\hat{x}$, and on the right-hand side, we have the objective value of \ref{natural_bound} at the corresponding feasible solution $\mathbf{e}\!-\!\hat{x}$, added to $s\!\log\!\lambda_{\max}$\,.
 The result follows. \end{proof}